masterpwrpuf/CavemanNPC/README.md

 # Known Bugs
 * ~~Rokk's attack doesn't actually do damage 100% of the time.
 Not sure why, or how to fix it currently.~~
 * Stone Javelins throw 2 at a time, and you can't throw another until the currently thrown javelins hit the ground.
+(On Hold)

 #